Quick answer

 Gaining Predictive and Prescriptive Capabilities

 AI-powered decision support goes further than descriptive insights, offering predictive and prescriptive capabilities.
-Predictive models forecast outcomes under different scenarios, while prescriptive analytics suggest the best course of action.
+Predictive models forecast potential outcomes under different scenarios, while prescriptive analytics suggest the best course of action.
 Thanks to these capabilities, organizations get the possibilities to anticipate risks and market opportunities as well as proactively allocate resources instead of reacting to problems after they arise.

 Accelerating Time-to-Decision in Fast-Moving Markets